log2timeline/dftimewolf/docs/user-manual.md

- gcp_logging_gce_ts                 Loads GCP Cloud Audit Logs for GCE into Timesketch gcp_turbinia_disk_copy_ts          Imports a remote GCP persistent disk, processes it with Turbinia and sends results to Timesketch. gcp_turbinia_ts                    Processes an existing GCP persistent disk in the Turbinia project and sends results to Timesketch. grr_artifact_grep                  Fetches ForensicArtifacts from GRR hosts and runs grep with a list of keywords on them. grr_artifact_ts                    Fetches default artifacts from a list of GRR hosts, processes them with plaso, and sends the results to Timesketch. grr_files_collect                  Fetches specific files from one or more GRR hosts. grr_flow_collect                   Download GRR flows.

-Download a GRR flow's results to the local filesystem. grr_hunt_artifacts                 Starts a GRR hunt for the default set of artifacts. grr_hunt_file                      Starts a GRR hunt for a list of files. grr_huntresults_ts                 Fetches the findings of a GRR hunt, processes them with plaso, and sends the results to Timesketch. plaso_ts                           Processes a list of file paths using plaso and sends results to Timesketch. upload_ts                          Uploads a CSV or Plaso file to Timesketch. upload_turbinia                    Uploads arbitrary files to Turbinia. upload_web_ts                      Uploads a CSV/JSONL or Plaso file to Timesketch. vt_pcap_ts                         Fetches pcap for a specific hash  for upload to TS.
+ gcp_logging_gce_ts                 Loads GCP Cloud Audit Logs for GCE into Timesketch gcp_turbinia_disk_copy_ts          Imports a remote GCP persistent disk, processes it with Turbinia and sends results to Timesketch. gcp_turbinia_ts                    Processes an existing GCP persistent disk in the Turbinia project and sends results to Timesketch. gcp_turbinia_ts_threaded           Processes existing GCP persistent disks in the Turbinia project and sends results to Timesketch. grr_artifact_grep                  Fetches ForensicArtifacts from GRR hosts and runs grep with a list of keywords on them. grr_artifact_ts                    Fetches default artifacts from a list of GRR hosts, processes them with plaso, and sends the results to Timesketch. grr_files_collect                  Fetches specific files from one or more GRR hosts. grr_flow_collect                   Download GRR flows.
+Download a GRR flow's results to the local filesystem. grr_hunt_artifacts                 Starts a GRR hunt for the default set of artifacts. grr_hunt_file                      Starts a GRR hunt for a list of files. grr_huntresults_ts                 Fetches the findings of a GRR hunt, processes them with plaso, and sends the results to Timesketch. grr_timeline_ts                    Runs a TimelineFlow on a set of GRR hosts, processes results with plaso, and sends the timeline to Timesketch plaso_ts                           Processes a list of file paths using plaso and sends results to Timesketch. upload_ts                          Uploads a CSV or Plaso file to Timesketch. upload_turbinia                    Uploads arbitrary files to Turbinia. upload_web_ts                      Uploads a CSV/JSONL or Plaso file to Timesketch. vt_evtx                            Fetches the EVTX from VirusTotal sandbox run for a specific hash. vt_evtx_ts                         Fetches the EVTX from VirusTotal sandbox run for a specific hash and upload it to Timesketch. vt_pcap                            Fetches the PCAP from VirusTotal sandbox run for a specific hash workspace_logging_collect          Collects Workspace Audit logs and dumps them on the filesystem. workspace_meet_ts                  Collects Meet records and adds to Timesketch workspace_user_activity_ts         Collects records and adds to Timesketch workspace_user_drive_ts            Collects Drive records and adds to Timesketch workspace_user_login_ts            Collects login records and adds to Timesketch

 positional arguments:
   {aws_forensics,gce_disk_export,gcp_forensics,gcp_logging_cloudaudit_ts,gcp_logging_cloudsql_ts,gcp_logging_collect,gcp_logging_gce_instance_ts,gcp_logging_gce_ts,gcp_turbinia_disk_copy_ts,gcp_turbinia_ts,grr_artifact_grep,grr_artifact_ts,grr_files_collect,grr_flow_collect,grr_hunt_artifacts,grr_hunt_file,grr_huntresults_ts,plaso_ts,upload_ts,upload_turbinia,upload_web_ts,vt_pcap_ts}